 - Better sleep patterns

 At Mid City TMS, you will work with some of the best doctors and professionals who care deeply for their patient’s ability to live the most enjoyable life that they can.
-They will work every step of the way with you in order to achieve the best treatment plan possible for your individual situation.
+They will work every step of the way with you in order to achieve the best treatment plan possible for your individual emotional blunting situation.